Digging It

 About Kathryn

-Kathryn Kulpa is a winner of the Vella Chapbook Contest for her flash fiction collection Girls on Film (Paper Nautilus).
-She is also the author of a short story collection, Pleasant Drugs (Mid-List Press) and a microfiction chapbook, Who's the Skirt?
-(Origami Poems Project).
+Kathryn Kulpa is the author of several flash fiction chapbooks, including A Map of Lost Places (Gold Line Press) and For Every Tower, a Princess (Porkbelly Press).
+She is also the author of a short story collection, Pleasant Drugs (Mid-List Press) and a flash editor at Cleaver magazine.
 As a two-legged being, she is in the minority in her household.

 Comments are closed.